 A lot of homeowners may assume that when their hot water heater breaks they need to call an electrician.
 This is actually a misconception because plumbers are actually the professionals you should be calling.
 A water heater works with your home’s electrics and the plumbing system.
 Calling a plumber is recommended because they understand how the water heater will affect the plumbing and they will be able to fix the underlying problems.

 If anything happens to your sewer line, the first thought is usually to call the local council to deal with this.
 However, before you contact the council, you need to consider where the problem is.
 If the sewer line problem is out in the street, then the council needs to look at it, but if the problem is on your property then the problem is yours.

 In cases where the line leading from the street to your home is affected a plumber will need to be called.
-Sewer leaks and clogs are all problems that a plumber will be able to help you with.
+Sewer leaks and blocked drains are all problems that a general plumber i.e. ASAP Drains will be able to help you with.

 Problems with gas lines are where most homeowners are tricked in regards to who they should contact.
 Most people assume that they will need to contact the local gas company, but they might not be as cooperative as you might imagine.
 If you smell gas, you should actually call your plumber because to gain master plumber status a professional will need to have a master gas fitter license.